ehwest/mdn_qms/RSA_Regulatory_Support_Artifacts/FDA_Petition.md

 may exempt a class II device from premarket notification requirements under section510(m)(2).

-This letter is our petition for such exemption for a new "software as a Medical Device" (T1Pal.com) that we assert aligns with FDA classification of a Class II device requiring no PMN.

 FDA Website:  [FDA Definition of Software as a Medical Device](https://www.fda.gov/medical-devices/digital-health/software-medical-device-samd).